HR and the Digital Workforce

 Yet, results from the webinar’s in-session polls suggested the audience wasn’t.

 - Nearly two-thirds didn’t think they were ready or didn’t know where to start if they were.

 - Just over half didn’t know who was looking at an automation strategy for HR.

-Viji’s talk about ANZ’s well governed approach - deploying 40 bots a week—reminded us that RPA can be applied broadly throughout the enterprise.
-His RPA programme touches 85% of ANZ’s processes, and ANZ really does redeploy staff freed up by automation to work on more interesting and strategic work.
-Details on the ANZ story is well documented here and here.
+Varghese's talk about ANZ’s well-governed approach — deploying 40 bots a week — reminded us that RPA can be applied broadly throughout the enterprise.
+His RPA program touches 85% of ANZ’s processes, and ANZ really does redeploy staff freed by automation to work on more interesting and strategic work.

 The nature of work is changing.
 That’s a fact.
 Businesses are not going to maintain operational inertia just to give kids somewhere to start their careers.
-Tomorrow’s AP clerks will not be processing invoices, they will be managing robots that do and analysing the findings.
+Tomorrow’s accounts payable clerks will not be processing invoices; they will be managing robots that do and analyzing the findings.

-The implications and challenge for HR lies in the breath-taking rate of this change.
-Our deployment of the Digital Workforce to execute lower value, repetitive work is happening faster than we can evolve the education system to meet emerging skills gaps.
+The implications and challenges for HR lie in the breathtaking rate of this change.
+Our deployment of the Digital Workforce to execute lower-value, repetitive work is happening faster than we can evolve the education system to meet emerging skills gaps.
 Because of this, it is critical for talent acquisition professionals in HR to get down to the task of finding the right people to meet fast developing needs and plan for a near a future where digital operations allows employees to utilize their brains rather than punch more buttons.

-To repeat Viji’s simple message: Your business is ready.
+To repeat Varghese's simple message: Your business is ready.